 - Hurry up and wait.
 This is the part of the process that can be eerily quiet as we wait for documents to be processed and loan underwriters to cross Ts, dot Is, sometimes cross Is and dot Ts, and whatever else they do as you prepare for the successful closing of your transaction.
 It’s the time for you to daydream about what adventures wait in store for you.

 Closing the deal – Woo hoo!
 You can now sell your lawn mower and spend your days boating, fishing, kayaking, and spotting sea lions from your front deck.

 Call us anytime.
-We would be happy to help you with floating homes for sale or houses on land.
-John 503.858.7643.
+We would be happy to help you.
+John 503.406.1776.
 Broker licensed in Oregon with Premiere Property Group, LLC.